-If you encounter problems or need help with the id form contact the Extension Office.
+If you encounter problems or need help with the id form, contact the Fair Office at 608-372-2081.

-Two advantages of the new system are the photos upload right into the form and this year you will receive a verification email that shows the information you entered into the system.
+The photos upload right into the form.
+You will receive a verification email that shows the information you entered into the system.
 You can still download a PDF of your entry as well once you submit the information.
-If you see an error, contact the Extension Office, (608-269-8722) or email Joshua Goede (email@example.com)

 The three photos will be: